 The Racial Identity Development Experience (R.I.D.E), a weekend retreat that provides a safe space for undergraduate students to consider and discuss experiences of race and identity.
 On this retreat, participants will have the opportunity to engage in meaningful dialogue, reflect on their own personal experiences, and learn from other students.
-Registration for the 2015 RIDE has already closed.
-Check back in September to register for next year’s retreat!

 The impact of the RIDE cannot be overstated, and is probably best expressed by past R.I.D.E participants.
 In post-evaluation surveys, participants have described the retreat as “an amazing, formative experience that taught me how far I have come and how far I have to go,” “a life-changing experience” “I finally feel like I belong,” “surpassed my expectations because I learned so much more than I ever could have anticipated,” and “the highlight of my BC career so far!”

 Although the RIDE retreat is only limited to one weekend, the RIDE experience lasts throughout the year.
 Participants can sign up for the “Conversations Partner” program second semester, which pairs RIDE participants with graduate students mentors to continue discussions about race and identity.
 Additionally, this year the BAIC will launch RIDE 2.0: Intersecting Identities.
 RIDE 2.0 consists of three events where participants will further explore how race informs other aspects of their identity, such as gender, socioeconomic class, and sexuality.
 More information about the intersectionality series will be posted in January!